python/raspberryio/docs/index.rst

 Welcome to Raspberry IO's documentation!
 ========================================

 `Raspberry IO`_ is an `open source`_ project.
-We welcome contributions which will make our site better.
+We welcome contributions.
 You can help by fixing bugs, planning new features, writing documentation, writing tests, or even managing the project.
 This section discusses some technical details of contributing to the Raspberry IO project.

 Contribution Documentation